-If you do decide to go with the cheaper version, you will soon go out and get the other one.
-It might cheaper at the time, but buying two is more expensive!
+If you do decide to go with the cheaper version, you will soon want another one.
+It might be cheaper at the time, but buying two is more expensive.

 It is worth spending a bit extra to get the carbon version.
 It is not only lighter but also more stable and resistant to vibrations.

 I started with a very low cost tripod.
 It was compact, small enough to fit in my bag and seemed to be exactly what I needed.
-After a while of use the leg clamps got looser, tightening them didn't help, this meant it was shaky.
-As for compact, well compact actually translated as, incredibly small.
+After a while of use, the leg clamps got looser, tightening them didn't help, this meant it was shaky.
+As for compact, well compact actually translated as, incredibly short.
 I needed a new one!